-Required Transactions-
+Required Transactions

 The Driveline Business Unit uses AIAG EDIFACT EDI messages for supplier EDI communication.
-VDA 4985 standard templates may be implemented if agreed by AAM and the supplier.
+VDA 4985 standard templates may be implemented if agreed upon by AAM and the supplier.

-Forecast (DELFOR)

-Includes both forecast dates and open firm orders.
+- Forecast (DELFOR) - Includes both forecast dates and open firm orders.
 The forecast date should be used by the supplier for their material planning.
-Supplier should be clear on the material authorizations provided in each release.

-• Ship Requirement (DELJIT)

-The EDI DELJITS are SHIP dates.
-This is the date that the carrier will pick up the product at the agreed-upon location.
+Suppliers should be clear on the material authorizations provided in each release. - Ship Requirement (DELJIT) - The EDI DELJITS are ship dates.
+This is the date that the carrier will pick up the product at the location. - ASN (DESADV) - ASNs are required to be sent immediately upon shipment conveyance.

-ASN (DESADV)

-- ASNs are required to be sent immediately upon shipment conveyance. - o An ASN is required for EVERY part number on EVERY shipment. - o Failure to submit a valid ASN will result in shipments being considered past-due. - Accuracy is imperative. - Payments are scheduled based on ASN ship date and agreed-upon Incoterms. - o ASN numbers must be the same as the Shipment Identification Number.

-Receiving Advice (RECADV)

-RECADV is not transmitted.
-The ASN is considered accepted unless the supplier receives an APERAK electronically with the error messages.
+- Failure to submit a valid ASN will result in shipments being considered past due. - o Payments are scheduled based on ASN ship date and incoterms. - o ASN numbers must be the same as the Shipment Identification Number. - Receiving Advice (RECADV) - RECADV is not transmitted.
+The ASN is considered accepted unless the supplier receives an APERAK electronically with the error messages. - Application Advise (APERAK) - Notification of a failed ASN, including error messages, will be sent electronically.
+It is expected that the supplier cancel, correct and resubmit the corrected ASN before the shipment arrives at AAM.

-Application Advise (APERAK/824)

-Notification of a failed ASN, including error messages will be sent electronically.
-It is expected that the supplier cancels, corrects and resubmits the corrected ASN before the shipment arrives at AAM.